 - Most green teas can infuse for multiple infusions.

-The biggest mistake people make when they are learning how to drink green tea is using water that is too hot and steeping too long.
+When learning how to drink green tea, people's biggest mistake is using too hot water and steeping too long.

 Green tea has approximately 35 - 70 mg of caffeine per 8 ounces cup.
 The amount of caffeine varies depending on the steeping time and the amount of tea leaves used per cup.

 Small changes can produce big results - but the areas of highest leverage are often the least obvious.Peter Senge